 How To Prevent The Miswiring DC Offset Error

-The best approach to dealing with the miswiring-dc-offset-error and similar errors once and all is to learn accessories and installation procedure step by step so as to carefully setup the unit in a way it won’t become problematic in future.
+The best approach to dealing with the miswiring-dc-offset-error and similar errors once and all is to learn accessories and installation procedure step by step so as to carefully set up the unit in a way it won’t become problematic in the future.

 Also, since you cannot prevent the error from happening especially if there is something faulty at least troubleshooting may be easier fixing.